 JCL sponsors an annual symposium on a topic at the cutting edge of constitutional law.
 The Volume 19 Symposium focused on First Amendment issues.
 The symposium featured Eagles safety and political activist Malcolm Jenkins, as well as a host of brilliant panelists on the following topics:

 For more information on our most recent symposium, please visit our Symposium page.
 More information on the Volume 20 Symposium is forthcoming.

 The Edwin R. Keedy Cup Competition is held annually at the University of Pennsylvania Law School.
 This internal moot court competition is open to second-year law students.
 Participants advance to the finals by demonstrating superior brief writing and oral advocacy skills.
 The final round is judged by a panel of distinguished judges from across the country.

 Since JCL's founding, our members have performed at high levels in the Keedy Cup Competition.
 Over the last decade, JCL has had at least one representative in the final round in all but one year.
-Most recently, in the 2018 competition, Jack Heyburn (Comments Editor, Vol. 20) won the Keedy Cup.
-In the upcoming 2019 competition, JCL is proud to once again have two representatives, Charles Nary (Editor-in-Chief, Vol. 21), and Steven Mills (Executive Editor, Vol. 21), and we wish them both the best of luck.
+Most recently, in the 2019 competition, Steven Mills (Executive Editor, Vol. 21) won the Keedy Cup.
+In the upcoming 2020 competition, JCL is proud to once again have two representatives, Kayla Katz (Associate Editor, Vol. 21), and JiLon Li (Associate Editor, Vol. 21), and we wish them both the best of luck.

 JCL Keedy Cup Record